xinghao2003/IncompatibleAPIPluginLoader/README.md

 ### My server stops when I enable it with this plugin!
 - The plugin will give you the possible consequences of using outdated plugins with an incompatible API, and asks you to agree with those, and not to complain about any issues that might occur using an incompatible plugin.
 The server will then stop.
-- If you want the plugin to work, run the server with the option --load-incompatible-api-plugins="true".
+- If you want the plugin to work, run the server with the option --load-incompatible-plugin-api="true".